ypatel2022/sfml-fluid-simulation/README.md

 ## How to run

+You can download from the releases page to run the program as a `.exe`, or you can build the project yourself.

+### Building

 Download the repository and open the `sfml-fluid-simulation.sln` file in Visual Studio 2019/2022.
 Then build and run the project.

 ## Controls